Energy diminishing implicit-explicit Runge--Kutta methods for gradient flows: Introduction

-where $\Omega$ is a bounded domain in $R^d$ ($d=1,2,3$), $T$ is a finite time, $G$ and $D$ are negative and dissipative operators, and the eigenvalues of $D$ are also eigenvalues of $G$ (both of them are usually related to the Laplacian operator).
+where $\Omega$ is a bounded domain in $\mathcal{R}^d$ ($d=1,2,3$), $T$ is a finite time, $G$ and $D$ are negative and dissipative operators, and the potential function $f$ satisfies Lipschitz conditions.
 For some well-known phase-field equations, we have \begin{itemize} \item for the Allen--Cahn equation, $G=-1, D=\epsilon^2\Delta, f(u)=u^3-u$;

 \item for the Cahn--Hilliard equation, $G=\Delta, D=\epsilon^2\Delta, f(u)=u^3-u$;